peteroupc/peteroupc.github.io/bernoulli.md

 #### exp(&minus;exp(_m_ + _&lambda;_))

-In the following algorithm, _m_ is an integer 0 or greater.
+In the following algorithm, _m_ is zero or a positive integer.

 1. Generate _n_, a Poisson random variate with mean 3<sup>_m_+1</sup>.
 (See "[**Poisson Distribution**](https://peteroupc.github.io/randomfunc.html#Poisson_Distribution)" for one way to do this.)
 2. If _n_ is greater than 0, do the following _n_ times or until this algorithm returns a value: